The Aloes Wild Coast Lodge

 info@thealoes-wildcoast.com

-Some basic cottage handover information For The Aloes Lodge…..
+Some basic cottage handover information For The Lodge…..

-The Main, has a Queen bed & double bunk, toilet, basin, bath (hot water)
+The Main, has a Queen bed & double bunk, toilet, basin, bath (with hot water) The bunk can be separated and made to sleep both singles on one level, for older children or younger folk.

 2nd bedroom - two larger single beds